github/gh-gei/README.md

 2. Set the ADO_PAT and GH_PAT environment variables.

 3. Run the `generate-script` command to generate a migration script.
->`ado2gh generate-script --ado-org ORGNAME --github-org ORGNAME --all`
+>`ado2gh generate-script --ado-source-org ORGNAME --github-target-org ORGNAME --all`

 4. The previous command will have created a migrate.ps1 script.
 Review the steps in the generated script and tweak if necessary.